pocc/tshark.dev/content/packetcraft/arcana/rawshark.md

 draft: false
 ---

+This article exists *ONLY* to document it as a command-line component of Wireshark.

 {{% notice warning %}}
 rawshark is custom-built for a 3rd-party and better tools exist to extract information from captures.
 {{% /notice %}}

 ## rawshark

 rawshark is a utility that takes an input stream and parses it.
-This article exists to document it as a component of Wireshark.

-rawshark is low-level and provides options you would expect to see if you were working with the source code.
+It is low-level and provides options you would expect to see if you were working with the source code.
 I asked the maintainers [what its purpose was](https://ask.wireshark.org/question/8041/what-is-the-purpose-of-rawshark/) and one responded